 You’ll be given a dental costs exemption certificate by your midwife when your pregnancy is confirmed, and to claim your free treatment, you just have to tell your dentist when you book your appointment and simply take your certificate along.

 So at least keeping tabs on your teeth won’t cost you an arm and a leg.
+And if you need an experienced dental clinic to visit based on good recommendations, you can definitely check out ALKI Dental.

 Giving your teeth an gums extra TLC